 - A simile uses words as or like.
 Metaphors don’t use words.

-- A simile states one thing is like the other.
-Metaphor states states one thing is another.
+- A simile states that one thing is like the other.
+Metaphor states that one thing is another.

 - All similes are metaphors.
-All metaphors are not similes.
+Not all metaphors are similes.

 Simile states that one thing is like other.
 It makes a comparison of two things.
 To identify a simile, simply look if the sentence contains words “like” or “as” because simile uses these two words to make a comparison.

-A simile is a figure of speech that directly compares two different things using the words “like” or “as.”
-It’s a way to make your descriptions more vivid by relating them to something the reader already understands.
+A simile is a figure of speech that directly compares two different things using the words “like” or “as”.
+It is a way to make your descriptions more vivid by relating them to something that the readers already understand.

-- Basic Example: “Her smile was as bright as the sun.”
-Here, the brightness of a smile is compared to the sun, using “as,” making the comparison vivid and easy to understand.
+Here, the brightness of a smile is compared to the sun using “as” making the comparison vivid and easy to understand.

 Like a simile, a metaphor is a literary device that compares two things.
 However, a metaphor does not use the words “as” or “like” to compare two things—instead, a metaphor is a straightforward statement that tells one thing is another.
 For instance, he is a machine.